Growing Up Spartan: Myth, Reality, and the Agōgē

-Memories of a Modern Epic Bard – Themes and Heroes in The Iliad
+Memories of a Modern Epic Bard – Themes and Heroes in the Iliad

-Wednesday, March 18th, 2026, 7:00 pm
+March 18th, 2026, at 150W17TH

 Trained in Athens and at the Russian Academy of Theatre Arts, Mr. Livathinos earned advanced degrees in directing and acting with distinction.
 He has directed more than fifty productions across theatre and opera, lectured at Harvard University and the Yale Drama School, and has served as an artistic director of the Experimental Stage of the National Theatre of Greece and of the National Theatre of Greece.
 In 2024, he was elected to the Academy of Athens, Chair of Theatrical Art.